-For most immigrants who wish to make their home in the United States, becoming a Lawful Permanent Resident is the first step.
-This status allows the person to live in the U.S. on a permanent basis -- so long as he or she doesn't commit any crimes or other violations that would result in deportation (removal) -- and eventually to apply for U.S. citizenship.
+For most immigrants who wish to make their home in the United States, becoming a lawful permanent resident (LPR) is the first step.
+This status allows the person to live in the U.S. on a permanent basis, so long as he or she doesn't commit any crimes or other violations that would result in deportation (removal).
+Eventually, the LPR should be able to apply for U.S. citizenship.

-One of the most widely used categories of green card eligibility is immediate relatives of U.S. citizens.
+One of the most widely used categories of green cards is immediate relatives of U.S. citizens.
 Immediate relatives include:

 There is no limit to the number of immediate relatives who can receive green cards each year.

-The wait tends to range from three to twenty four years.
-Brothers and sisters of U.S. citizens wait the longest.
+The wait tends to range from three to 25 years.
+Brothers and sisters of U.S. citizens tend to face the longest waits.

-See our section on Family Based Immigration for more details on this path to a green card.
+See our section on Family Based Immigration for details on this path to a green card.

 In three categories, however, a job offer is not required.
 These include investors (fifth preference, described below); workers of "extraordinary ability" (a subcategory of the first preference priority workers category described below); and workers with "exceptional ability," a subcategory of the second preference category.

 Given the limited number of green cards available to workers, it can take many years to receive a green card through this process, depending on which preference category you're in.